seldonian-framework/Tutorials/_tutorials/install_tutorial.md

 </p>

 <p>
-    then make sure that the python executable you are using to run this command is the same one you used to do the "pip install" command above.
-You can see the full path of your python command by running:
+    then make sure that the Python executable you are using to run this command is the same one you used to do the "pip install" command above.
+You can see the full path of your Python command by running:
 </p>

 <p>